GrantCZhong/Drowsiness-Detection-System/README.md

 # APM-Drowsiness-Detection
-By Gaurav Choudhary, Aurangzaib Ahmed Siddiqui, He Wang, Rui Ying, Grant Zhong
+By Grant Zhong, Gaurav Choudhary, Aurangzaib Ahmed Siddiqui, He Wang, Rui Ying

-The problem that our team is tackling is drowsiness detection.
-Drowsiness in the workplace, classroom, or on the road may lead to severe consequences and may even put the lives of many in danger.
-An effective solution that detects early stages of drowsiness may improve overall safety and human productivity with business applications in several domains.
+My team and I wanted to work on a challenging and relevant problem in the world right now and leverage advanced predictive modeling techniques to detect early signs of drowsiness.
+This is our detection system and a link to our blog is provided below.

-Link to Our Blog https://medium.com/@grantzhong/765a16ca208a?
+Link to Our Blog https://towardsdatascience.com/drowsiness-detection-with-machine-learning-765a16ca208a